topkecleon/telegram-bot-bash/README.md

 This is bashbot, the Telegram bot written entirely in bash.
 It features background tasks and interactive chats, and can serve as an interface for CLI programs.
 ```
-For more Information on how to install, customize and use your new bot, read the [Documentation](#Documentation)
+For more Information on how to install, customize and use your new bot, read the [Documentation](#Documentation).

 ### Log files

-Bashbot actions are logged to `BASHBOT.log`, Telegram send/receive errors are logged to `ERROR.log`.
+Bashbot actions are logged to `BASHBOT.log`.
+Telegram send/receive errors are logged to `ERROR.log`.
-Start bashbot in debug mode to get all messages send to / received from Telegram and error messages of bash commands also.
+Start bashbot in debug mode to see all messages sent to / received from Telegram, as well as bash command error messages.

-To enable debug mode start bashbot with debug as third argument: `bashbot start debug`
+To enable debug mode, start bashbot with debug as third argument: `bashbot start debug`

 ```
 ├── logs
 │   ├── BASHBOT.log      # log what your bot is doing ...
-│   ├── ERROR.log        # connection errors from / to telegram API
+│   ├── ERROR.log        # connection errors from / to Telegram API
 │   │
 │   ├── DEBUG.log        # stdout/stderr of you bot (debug mode enabled)
 │   └── MESSAGE.log      # full text of all message send/received (debug mode enabled)